-When an action is executing, it is displayed with a green border, and a progress bar displays at the bottom of the action, indicating execution progress.
+When an action is executing, it displays a green border, and a progress bar displays at the bottom of the action, indicating execution progress.
 This indicator provides a relatively accurate prediction of how far along the total execution has progressed.